Road Rally to the Famous Tail of the Dragon on US Highway 129 in Robbinsville, North Carolina

 *Free Snacks for duration of the weekend (out of the IHR Support Vehicle)

-*Reception Dinner at the Cheoah Dining Room at Tapoco Lodge
+*Reception Dinner Friday evening at the Cheoah Dining Room at Tapoco Lodge.

 *Radio (walkie talkie) for the duration of the event, with the radio needing returned prior to your departure from event.